5 Ways to Strengthen Your Immune System

-There is a LOT of information all over the place about keeping healthy and strengthen or ‘boosting’ your immune system.
+There is a LOT of information about keeping healthy and strengthen or ‘boosting’ your immune system.
 I’ve been hearing and reading some cringe-worthy tips and advice, mostly from unqualified people.
 I’m a big fan of keeping things simple and I’m passionate about providing sensible and safe advice, and clarity for my clients and community.
 Here are 5 things I know to be true for a healthy immune system (and for health and mental wellbeing generally):

 Being well hydrated